 Applicants with a 2.2 Honours degree or equivalent qualification acceptable to the University and sufficient relevant experience will be considered on a case-by-case basis.

-The University's Recognition of Prior Learning Policy provides guidance on the assessment of experiential learning (RPEL).
-Please visit http://go.qub.ac.uk/RPLpolicy for more information.
-A formal interview, the submission of written work, exam or GMAT test may form a part of this procedure.
+A formal interview, the submission of written work or exam may form a part of this procedure.

 For information on international qualification equivalents, please check the specific information for your country.